robbintt/vocab-manager/README.md

 - Automatically generate an anki flashcard
 - Update (or replace) an existing anki flashcard set
   - Need to determine how this works so I don't lose my set progress
+- Select a word from a phrase and preview a card for that word, inheriting from the phrase.
+  - If exists, show the card.
+  - If not exists, offer a button to create the card.
+  - Is there any reason to actually join a phrase to its decomposed cards?
+Might not be useful.

 ## Anki Deck Questions